-People throughout the church, and in my time of teaching and counselling have struggled with unfulfilled lives, besetting sin, persistent depression, and lack of godly joy in their lives (See Finding Happiness).
-This is largely because many verses have been quoted out of context to support myths and false doctrines based on the selfishness of many in high places.
+People throughout the church have struggled with unfulfilled lives, with besetting sin, persistent depression, and lack of godly joy (See How can I find happiness).
+This is largely because much of scripture has been quoted out of context to support myths and false doctrines based on the selfishness of many in high places.

 These scriptures have been so harmful to the growth of the body of Christ – the Church, and to the purpose and glory of God.
 It is no wonder that so many in the Church cannot live the life Christ came to give us.

-Here is a growing collection of some of the main scriptures as follows:
+Here is a growing collection of some of the main problematic doctrines as follows: